 The minimum credit score required to qualify for the FHA mortgage program, however, is 500 as long as you make a down payment of at least 10%.
 If you make a down payment of 3.5%, the minimum score required by the FHA program, you are required to have a credit score of at least 580.
-So if you and your boyfriend want to apply for a mortgage as joint applicants, an FHA loan could be a viable financing option as long as you can make the 10% down payment.
+So if you and your co-borrower want to apply for a mortgage as joint applicants, an FHA loan could be a viable financing option as long as you can make the 10% down payment.

 Review our FHA Mortgage Guide

 Please note that the FHA program requires borrowers to pay a one-time and ongoing FHA mortgage insurance premium (MIP), which are extra costs due at closing and on a monthly basis in addition to your loan payment.